 Arsene Wenger was renowned for his policy of developing youth players during his time at Arsenal, regularly trusting younger players and handing many their first opportunity of first-team football.

 Wenger left Arsenal at the end of the season following 22 years at the club, during which time he handed out professional debuts to plenty of players who went on to have successful careers.

 We’ve decided to take a look at each player still active away from Arsenal in Europe’s top five leagues and the Championship.

 Fabregas began making his name in the Arsenal squad the season following the Invincibles as he went on to replace Patrick Vieira in the middle of the park.

 The Spain international went on to play over 300 times for the Gunners before returning to boyhood club Barcelona.
 In 2018, at Chelsea, he joined a four-man club of players who have scored 50 Premier League goals and assisted a further 100.

 Cesc Fabregas became only the fourth player to score 50+ goals and register 100+ assists in the Premier League, and is the first non-British player to do so (after Ryan Giggs, Wayne Rooney and Frank Lampard).

 Fantastic goal and MOTM performance from the playmaker today!

-After 13 years 230 appearances for Arsenal, Gibbs finally left North London to join West Brom last summer.
+After 13 years and 230 appearances for Arsenal, Gibbs finally left north London to join West Brom in 2017.